-The heterogeneous catalytic oxidation of organic compounds was an important and intensely studied area.
-However, most reported research deals with the partial oxidation of petrochemical feedstocks to make products of economic value, automotive exhaust catalysts, or CO oxidation.
-But this review focused on application to control of VOC by complete catalytic oxidation.
-The complete catalytic oxidation was widely used method for elimination of organic pollutants in gaseous streams to CO2 and water.
+The heterogeneous catalytic oxidation on transition metal oxides of organic compounds was extensively used in catalysis for selective and total oxidation processes.
+This review focused on application to control VOC by complete catalytic oxidation.
+The complete catalytic oxidation is an alternative method for eliminating organic pollutants in gaseous streams to CO_2 and water.